Naderalhaffar/GlasgowSupportBot/timelog.md

 ### 2 Feb 2024

-* *6 hours* Decided to use heroku for server deployment and vercel for backend.
+* *6 hours* Decided to use Heroku for server deployment and Vercel for backend.

 ## Week 17